megha-unnikrishnan/Todo-table/README.md

 # Todo-table
-Technologies Used: ->Html ->Css ->Bootstrap
+## Technologies Used:
+- Html
+- Css
+- Bootstrap

+## Description
-Description In main page includes:
+### In main page includes:
+- Details included in the main page is in tabular format
-All details included in the main pag
+- Task details are displayed in the main page
-*)Task details are displayed in the main page *)Perform actions such as Update,Delete and Add task
+- Perform actions such as Update,Delete and Add task